 - How much you’re borrowing and how payment will be delivered

 - When and how you promise to pay it back

 - Any fees and/or penalties you’ve agreed to pay, depending on the scenario (such as if you prepay the debt or become delinquent)

 Most personal loans are unsecured loans, meaning you promise to pay back the funds based on your creditworthiness as a borrower.
 If you don’t pay back an unsecured loan, you may face penalties like late fees or wage garnishment.
-A secured loan, on the other hand, requires collateral, such as a car or home — if you don’t pay back the loan, you could lose your collateral to the lender.
+A secured loan, on the other hand, requires collateral, such as a car or home — if you don’t pay back a secured loan, you could lose your collateral.
 Make sure to carefully review that section in your loan agreement for more information.